-- Switch off the measurement and control system or switch it over to manual operation.

-- Close the inlet of the measuring water.

-- Close the outlet of the measuring water.

-- Remove the electrical connection.
+- Switch off the measurement and control system or switch it over to manual operation. - ▶ Close the inlet of the water being measured. - ▶ Close the outlet of the water being measured. - Remove the electrical connection.

-To disconnect a sensor with a 2-pole screwed terminal block:
+To disconnect a sensor with a 2-pin screwed terminal block:

-- Undo the cable gland. - The cable is now free to move. - Unscrew the hood with the cable gland from the sensor. - Release the cable cores from the terminals. - Undo the screw fastening and carefully pull the sensor out.
+- Undo the cable gland. - → The cable is now free to move. - ▶ Unscrew the hood with the cable gland from the sensor. - ▶ Release the cable cores from the terminals. - ▶ Undo the screw fastening and carefully pull the sensor out.